-Let’s see an example, what’s output from the below program?
+Let’s see an example.
+What’s the output of this program?
 Why this output?

-11. Two string anagram.
+12. Two-string anagram.
 An anagram is when all the letters in one string exist in another but the order of letters does not matter.
-Write a method that will accept two string arguments and will return true if they are anagram and false if they are not.
+Write a method that accepts two string arguments and returns true if they are anagram and false if they are not.

-12. Remove duplicates from a string.
-Write a method that will accept one string argument and return it without duplicates.
+13. Remove duplicates from a string.
+Write a method that accepts one string argument and returns it without duplicates.
 We will see two versions of this method.

-13. Count letters(Map).
-Write a method that will accept a string as an argument.
-The method will count the number of appearances of each char and return map.
-The key will be a letter and the value will be a number of appearances in the string.
-See input and output in the example.
+14. Count letters(Map).
+Write a method that accepts a string as an argument.
+The method counts the number of appearances of each char and returns a map.
+The key will be a letter and the value will be the number of appearances in the string.
+See the input and output in the example.

-15. Even or Odd.
+16. Even or Odd.
 Write a method that will accept one int as an argument.
-The method will print Even if the number is even and Odd if the number is odd.
+The method prints Even if the number is even and Odd if the number is odd.

-16. Sum.
-Write a method that accepts int array and an int number, find 2 elements in the array that sum is equal to the given int.
+17. Sum of two.
+Write a method that accepts an int array and an int number, and find 2 elements in the array that sum is equal to the given int.
 Assume that an input array will have only one pair of numbers that sum equal to our given number.
 It will always have this pair.
 See input and output examples.
-I will use the Brute Force algorithm.
-If you have a better algorithm, please put it in the comments.
-I will be happy to see it.
+I use the Brute Force algorithm.

-17.1 Balanced String.
-This question became very popular lately.
+19. Balanced String.
+This question has become very popular lately.
 The program should find out if an input string is balanced or not.